 - User Ashish reports that Tomcat, Weblogic denies Delete requests that has a payload

 - User CleverPatrick reports that OpenAPI specification for version 3.0 dropped support for DELETE methods with a body.

-- User Ben Fried reports that Google cloud HTTPS load balancer will reject delete requests that carries a payload with a 400 status code.
+- User Ben Fried reports that Google cloud HTTPS load balancer will reject delete requests that carry a payload with a 400 status code.

 - User Parker reports that Sahi Pro strips any provided body data for delete requests.

 - User evan.leonard reports that Some versions of Tomcat and Jetty seem to ignore an entity body

 From the above I would not encourage you to implement a DELETE endpoint which uses a body.
 It seems not all clients are able to provide one and not all load balancers, APIs and web servers handle it like you may expect.
 Whether this is due to the developers not believing this is good practice or interpreting the specification differently, we do not know.
 But there seems to be a difference of opinion on this matter and a broader support for using URL parameters or a path.